Note: This report supplements Consumer Guide Automotive’s full report on the 2012 Lexus IS C, a premium-compact car that starts at $41,190.

 Room/comfort (front): This 6-footer didn’t find headroom “very limited,” just adequate.
 Can’t agree entirely about visibility either.
 The roof’s hind quarters are thick enough to be a hindrance even with the rear headrests flopped down, aggravated by the narrow rear window.

-Room/comfort (rear): Will add that entry/exit can be time-consuming without the available “quick-acting, front-seat fold-and-slide activation,” as Lexus describes it.
+Room/comfort (rear): Entry/exit can be time-consuming without the available “quick-acting, front-seat fold-and-slide activation,” as Lexus describes it.
 Otherwise, you get a slow-acting power fore/aft front-passenger seat and no “easy access” feature on the driver’s side at all.

 Cargo room: Like most “retrac” convertibles, this one has a roller-blind partition that acts as a “safety switch” to prevent the roof from crushing anything in the trunk as it folds.
 The roof won’t operate without the partition properly deployed, but that requires slotting it in at four separate points, which is somewhat awkward.
 I’ll also observe that the IS convertible was engineered well after the sedan started production, and this “afterthought” timing doubtless accounts for both the snug rear seat and the scant top-down luggage space.